dhruvtapasvi/storyvae/Story.md

 As usual, have a 2-phase contracting and expanding convolutional network.
 The idea is to append the convolutional volumes from the contraction phase to the relevant volumes from the expansion phase

 ### KL Divergence epsilon trick
+Add epsilon to the variance of q(z) to make sure that it doesn't blow up.
+So I no longer model the variance in log terms but in linear terms with an added epsilon (in the same way that brian keng models the output variance).
+All those trainings which use this trick will be marked as such.

+In most cases, this was not needed in the end as good initialisation of weights and batch normalisation limited greatly the instability in training.
+I tried it for PCA Vae Fitted Variance (small) to try and remove the problems with instability, but it didn't help me at all, in fact I saw more nans.
+So I reverted those changes

+### Questions to answer

+## PCA fitted vs unfitted variance
+Why does fitted variance give me worse results?
+Surely the results should be at least as good (as the network could easily just set all variances = 1/whatever constant my network is using right now).